inlg2025/inlg2025.github.io/sitedata/registration.md

 **Extra ticket for Gala Dinner**:	When you purchase a ticket, one person can accompany you to the gala dinner.

 #### Author Registration:

-Every main conference paper requires a full package registration by October 8, 2025 to be included in the program.
+Each main conference paper requires a Full Package registration by October 8, 2025, in order to be included in the program.

 One Full Package registration can cover up to two papers by the same author.
 For the third and any additional papers, the author must register each with a Lite Package.